HvDaedalus/ladxr-reactjs/README.md

 # LADXR Web UI
 This project is created due to the old generator being based on PHP, Python and Bootstrap utilizing 3 different frameworks.

-This project will include the original LADXR written in Python.
+This project includes the original [LADXR](https://github.com/daid/LADXR) written in Python.

 The ultimate goal of this project:
 Transferring the hostage and removing the requirement of a backend server.